 To make the drink, shake 2 ounces bourbon with 3/4 ounce fresh lemon juice and 1 ounce honey syrup.
 Strain into a chilled cocktail glass.

 Choosing the Bourbon

-Each bottle of bourbon has its own unique characteristics and that is why we love this style of whiskey.
-Yet, we generally group them into two flavor profiles: bold and soft.
+Each bottle of bourbon has its own unique characteristics and that is why this style of whiskey is so beloved.
+Yet, they're generally grouped into two flavor profiles: bold and soft.
 This gives you some interesting options when choosing a good whiskey for either Gold Rush.

 Much of this is going to depend on taste, so play around with bourbons to see which you enjoy most.